Investing in a WordPress theme is a big decision.

-Here are a few of my recommendations for what you should be looking for in a WordPress theme.
+Here are my recommendations for what you should be looking for in a WordPress theme.

 These are core values that, if not there, show you’re going to be wasting money on your purchase.

-Be sure to read these carefully and understand each one before going out to make a purchase.
+Be sure to read these carefully and understand each one before purchasing.